Good Reasoning Makes Good Demonstrations: Implicit Reasoning Quality Supervision via In-Context Reinforcement Learning: Implicit Reward Reweighting

-The reweighted reward $R \cdot w$ implies a two-stage selection mechanism.
-First, the binary reward $R$ filters out traces with incorrect answers, assigning them zero rewards.
-Second, among traces getting correct answers, the weight $w \propto \exp(\Delta)$ differentiates reasoning quality based on $\Delta$, assigning higher weights to high-quality traces and lower weights to low-quality ones.
-Through this equivalence, while the training is explicitly based on $\pi_\theta(r|e, q)$, In-Context RLVR implicitly optimizes the base policy $\pi_\theta(\cdot | q)$ with rewards reweighted by $\Delta$.
+The reweighted reward $R \cdot w$ in Eq.~\ref{eq:reweighted_obj} implies a two-stage selection mechanism.
+First, the binary reward $R$ filters out traces with incorrect answers.
+Second, among correct traces, the weight $w \propto \exp(\Delta)$ differentiates reasoning quality, assigning higher weights to high-quality traces and lower weights to low-quality ones.
+While training explicitly samples from $\pi_\theta(r|e, q)$, In-Context RLVR implicitly optimizes the base policy $\pi_\theta(\cdot | q)$ with rewards reweighted by Evidence Gain.

-Eq.\ref{eq:reweighted_obj} shows that our method employs the model's own ICL ability to guide optimization, with the policy serving as both the learner and the implicit quality evaluator.
+Eq.~\ref{eq:reweighted_obj} shows that our method employs the model's own ICL ability to guide optimization, with the policy serving as both the learner and the implicit quality evaluator.
 A natural concern is whether Evidence Gain remains a valid quality signal as the policy evolves, since our validation in Section~\ref{sec:evidence_gain} uses a fixed model.
 We address this in Section~\ref{sec:exp}, showing that the correlation between Evidence Gain and reasoning quality remains stable throughout training.

-Notably, while $J_{\text{IC}}$ and $J$ are equivalent in the sense of \emph{expectation}, they differ in the sense of \emph{variance}.
-The reweighting term $w \propto \exp(\Delta)$ in $J$ would introduce prohibitive reward variance during rollouts. $J_{\text{IC}}$ avoids this potential training instability by shifting the sampling policy directly.
+Notably, while $J_{\text{IC}}$ and $J$ share the same expectation, they differ in variance.
+The explicit reweighting term $w \propto \exp(\Delta)$ in $J$ would introduce prohibitive reward variance. $J_{\text{IC}}$ avoids this instability by shifting the sampling distribution directly.